It’s no surprise that during long runs we find ourselves running out of energy. This is when it’s time to take some nutrition and pop back into form.

 You can take a gel 15 minutes before your run to start off with plenty of energy, although you don’t need the extra energy if you will be exercising for less than an hour.

-One gel every 45 minutes to an hour should be sufficient to provide you the energy you need for long sessions.
+One gel every 45-60 minutes should be sufficient to provide you with the energy you need for long sessions.

 Make sure to take your energy gels with water.
 This helps them to digest more quickly and get into the bloodstream so you can start reaping the benefits.